lextra/lextra/README.md

 instagram is @suicidesights
-discord is @ilovelarping
+discord is @eththeft
-telegram is @sw1p1ng
+telegram is @simswapme